kumaravelrajan/ChordPlusPlus/docs/Final_report.md

 1. Caching -
    No caching mechanism has been implemented currently.
 If nodes start caching frequently requested key-value pairs, RPC calls would not need to be made every request.
 This would hence improve performance.

+## Setup & use
+### How to install and run the software
+todo -

+### Command line arguments
+1. -c, --config : Configuration file path
+1. -h, --help : Print usage
+1. -n, --node-amount : Create multiple nodes on localhost for testing.
+0 means no nodes at all.
+Default is 1.
+1. -l, --logMode : Set console log mode visibility (int): 0 - trace; 1 - debug; 2 - info; 3 - warning; 4 - error; 5 - critical; 6 - off and complete logs are present in ./async-log.txt
+1. -o, --logOutput : Specify path for log file.
+Default: ./log.txt
+1. -s, --startupScript : Specify path for startup script.
+The script should consist of commands which the runtime shell accepts.
+1. -d, --POWdifficulty : Specify difficulty to be set for Proof of work algorithm.
+Usage: -d {NUMBER_OF_LEADING_ZEROES <= 160}
+1. -r, --replicationLimit : Specify replication limit for the same data item on one node

+### Runtime shell
+1. help
+  1. brief= "Print help for a command"
+  1. usage= "help [COMMAND]"
+1. exit
+  1. brief= "Exit the program"
+  1. usage= "exit"
+1. sleep
+  1. brief= "Wait some time before accepting new input"
+  1. usage= "sleep <SECONDS>"
+1. repeat
+  1. brief= "Repeat the previous command"
+  1. usage= "repeat"
+1. execute
+  1. brief= "Execute a script"
+  1. usage= "execute <PATH>"
+1. add
+  1. brief= "Add node to the chord ring"
+  1. usage= "add [PORT]"
+1. remove
+  1. brief= "Remove node(s) from the chord ring"
+  1. usage= "remove <INDEX> [COUNT]"
+1. show
+  1. show nodes
+    1. brief= "List all Nodes, or information of one Node"
+    1. usage= "show nodes [INDEX]"
+  1. show data
+    1. brief="List all data items contained in Node"
+    1. usage="show nodes [INDEX]"
+  1. show fingers
+    1. brief= "Show finger table of a node"
+    1. usage= "show fingers <INDEX>"